DamnWidget/anaconda.github.io/content/about.md

-* In Anaconda, each Sublime Text window (if you have more than one open) uses its own standalone copy of Anaconda's JsonServer running as a separate process, so it can effectively use more than one core of your processor, not blocking your Sublime Text embedded Python interpreter GIL or making the ST3 GUI wait for any operation.
+* In Anaconda, each Sublime Text window (if you have more than one open) uses its own standalone copy of Anaconda's JsonServer running as a separate process, so it can effectively use more than one core of your processor, without blocking your Sublime Text embedded Python interpreter GIL or making the ST3 GUI wait for any operation.